OpenEvalProject/evals/manuscripts/elife-55650/v2/manuscript.md

 ## Results

-## Properties of experimental time series
+### Properties of experimental time series

 We study time series from different microbial systems: the human gut microbiome (David et al., 2014), marine plankton (Martin-Platero et al., 2018), and diverse body sites (hand palm, tongue, fecal) (Caporaso et al., 2011; Figure 1A).
 A study of the different characteristics for a selection of these data is represented in Figure 1.
 The complete study of all time series can be found in Supplementary file 1: Analysis of experimental data.
 We propose a detailed description of the properties of the experimental time series.
 They fall essentially into two categories.
 The stability and rank abundance are tightly connected to the deterministic part of the equations while the differences between abundances at successive time points and noise color explain the stochastic behavior.
 The neutrality is more subtle and depends on the complete system.

 ![Figure 1.](https://cdn.elifesciences.org/articles/55650/elife-55650-fig1-v2.jpg)

 **Figure 1.:** (A) Time series.
 (B) Rank abundance profile.
 The abundance distribution is heavy-tailed and the rank abundance remains stable over time.
 (C) Noise color: No clear correlation between the slope of the power spectral density and the mean abundance of the species can be seen.
 The noise colors corresponding to the slope of the power spectral density are shown in the colorbar (white, pink, brown, black).
 (D) Absolute difference between abundances at successive time points: There is a linear correspondence (in log-log scale) between the mean absolute difference between abundances at successive time points and the mean abundance of the species.
 Because the slope is almost one, this hints at the linear nature of the noise.
 (E) Width of the distribution of the ratios of abundances at successive time points: The width of the distribution of successive time points is large (order 1) and does not depend on the mean abundance of the species.
 Most of the species fit well a lognormal distribution: the p-values of the Kolmogorov-Smirnov test are high.
-(F) Neutrality: The values of the Kullback-Leibler divergence () and the neutral covariance test (DKL) are explicitly given.
+(F) Neutrality: The values of the Kullback-Leibler divergence ($D_{KL}$) and the neutral covariance test ($p_{N⁢C⁢T}$) are explicitly given.
 Additionally, we use color codes for both tests with the neutral regime represented by dark blue.
 White and red indicate the niche regime for the KL test and NCT respectively.
-We conclude that most experimental time series are in the niche regime.pN⁢C⁢T
+We conclude that most experimental time series are in the niche regime.

-## The time series show fluctuations over time
+#### The time series show fluctuations over time

 The experimental time series show large fluctuations over time.
 We can ask the question whether the origin of this variation is biological or technical, and assume that most of the variation can be contributed to biological processes.
 This hypothesis is supported by the results of Silverman et al., 2018 for microbial communities of an artificial gut.
 Here, the biological variation becomes five to six times more important than the technical variation for the sampling interval of a day.
 Also, Grilli, 2019 shows the time correlation of experimental time series which is non-zero.
 In the case where the variation is mostly due technical errors, we expect to see no correlation.
 Because no experimental errorbars are available for most of the data and because we assume most variation has a biological origin, we did not consider the errors on the species abundances.

-## The abundance distribution is heavy-tailed
+#### The abundance distribution is heavy-tailed

 The first aspect of community modeling that has been widely studied during the last years is the stability of the steady-states.
 Large random networks tend to be unstable (May, 1972).
 This problem is often solved by considering only weak interactions, sparse interaction matrices (May, 2001) or by introducing higher-order interactions (Grilli et al., 2017; Gavina et al., 2018; Sidhom and Galla, 2019).
 Although the stability of gLV models decreases with an increasing number of participating species, the stability only depends on the interaction matrix and not on the abundances (Gibbs et al., 2018).
 The abundance distribution of the experimental data is heavy-tailed.
 This means that there are few common and many rare species.
 The distribution of the steady-state values can also be represented by a rank abundance curve (see Box 1B).
 Although the abundances show large fluctuations over time, the rank abundance remains stable (Figure 1B).

-## The differences between abundances at successive time points are large and linear with respect to the species abundance
+#### The differences between abundances at successive time points are large and linear with respect to the species abundance

 Time series can be described by the differences between abundances at successive time points.
 We propose to focus on two specific representations of the information contained in those differences.
-First, we consider the mean absolute difference between abundances at successive time points ⟨∣x⁢(t+δ⁢t)-x⁢(t)∣⟩ as a function of the mean abundance ⟨x⁢(t)⟩ (see Box 1D).
+First, we consider the mean absolute difference between abundances at successive time points $⟨∣x⁢(t+\delta⁢t)-x⁢(t)∣⟩$ as a function of the mean abundance $⟨x⁢(t)⟩$ (see Box 1D).
 For the experimental data, the relation between these variables is a monomial—this means that it is linear on the log-log scale (Figure 1D).
 The fact that the slope of this line is almost one hints at a linear nature of the noise.

-Second, we examine the distribution of the ratios of the abundances at two successive time points x⁢(t+δ⁢t)/x⁢(t) (see Box 1E).
+Second, we examine the distribution of the ratios of the abundances at two successive time points $x⁢(t+\delta⁢t)/x⁢(t)$ (see Box 1E).
 The width of this distribution tells how large the fluctuations are.
 To measure this width, we fit the distribution with a lognormal curve for which the mean is fixed to be one as the fluctuations occur around steady-state.
 For most of the species of experimental data (except for the stool data), the fit of the distribution to a lognormal curve is good (Figure 1E).
 Furthermore, we notice that the distribution is wide—in the order of 1—and that the width does not depend on the mean abundance of the species (Figure 1E).

-## The noise color is independent of the mean abundance of the species
+#### The noise color is independent of the mean abundance of the species

 The noise of a time series can be studied by considering the distribution of the frequencies of the fluctuations.
 This distribution can be defined by its slope, which is interpreted as the noise color (see Box 1C).
 We notice that there is no correlation between the noise color and the mean abundance of the species for experimental time series (Figure 1C).

-## Experimental time series are in the niche regime
+#### Experimental time series are in the niche regime

 In neutral theory, it is assumed that all species or individuals are functionally equivalent.
 It is challenging to test whether a given time series was generated by neutral or niche dynamics.
 We use two definitions of neutrality measures: the Kullback-Leibler divergence as used in Fisher and Mehta, 2014 and the neutral covariance test as proposed by Washburne et al., 2016 (see Box 1F).
 Both neutrality measures indicate that most experimental time series are in the niche regime (Figure 1F).

-## Reproducing properties of experimental time series from stochastic generalized Lotka-Volterra models
+### Reproducing properties of experimental time series from stochastic generalized Lotka-Volterra models

 We find that the aforementioned characteristics of experimental time series can be reproduced by stochastic logistic equations.
 We first explain how to choose the growth rate to obtain the heavy-tailed experimental abundance distribution.
-Next, we discuss how the noise color determines the self-interaction of a species given its abundance and how the implementation of the noise determines the slope of the mean absolute increment ⟨∣x⁢(t+δ⁢t)-x⁢(t)∣⟩ and the mean abundance ⟨x⁢(t)⟩ (such as in Figure 1D).
+Next, we discuss how the noise color determines the self-interaction of a species given its abundance and how the implementation of the noise determines the slope of the mean absolute increment $⟨∣x⁢(t+\delta⁢t)-x⁢(t)∣⟩$ and the mean abundance $⟨x⁢(t)⟩$ (such as in Figure 1D).
 In the end, by using the appropriate choice for the self-interactions, growth rates, and noise implementation, we conclude that a stochastic logistic model can reproduce all the stochastic properties, including the niche regime for the neutrality tests although the model does not include any interactions.

-## The rank abundance distribution can be imposed by fixing the growth rate
+#### The rank abundance distribution can be imposed by fixing the growth rate

 Random matrix models do typically not give rise to heavy-tailed abundance distributions.
 Neither is it known which properties of the interaction matrix and growth rates are required to obtain a realistic rank abundance distribution.
 We can however enforce the desired rank abundance artificially by solving the steady-state of the gLV equations.
-Given the steady-state abundance vector x→* and interaction matrix ω, we impose the growth rate g^=-ω⁢x→*.
+Given the steady-state abundance vector $x→^{*}$ and interaction matrix ω, we impose the growth rate $g^=-\omega⁢x→^{*}$.
 One model that results in heavy-tailed distributions is the self-organized instability model proposed by Solé et al., 2002.

 For logistic models, the growth rate is equal to the product of the self-interaction and mean abundance.
-The noise color and the width of the distribution of ratios x⁢(t+δ⁢t)/x⁢(t) depend on this product.
-To obtain given characteristics—a predefined noise color and width of the distribution of ratios x⁢(t+δ⁢t)/x⁢(t)—the choice of the growth rate will dictate the choice of the remaining free parameters, the sampling time step δt and the noise strength σ.
+The noise color and the width of the distribution of ratios $x⁢(t+\delta⁢t)/x⁢(t)$ depend on this product.
+To obtain given characteristics—a predefined noise color and width of the distribution of ratios $x⁢(t+\delta⁢t)/x⁢(t)$—the choice of the growth rate will dictate the choice of the remaining free parameters, the sampling time step δt and the noise strength σ.

-## The noise color is determined by the mean abundance and the self-interaction of the species
+#### The noise color is determined by the mean abundance and the self-interaction of the species

 To study the noise color, we first consider a model where the species are not interacting.
 The noise color is independent of the implementation of the noise but depends on the product of the mean abundance and the self-interaction of the species (Figure 2A).
 For noninteracting species, the growth rate equals the product of the self-interaction and the steady-state abundance.
 Because we consider fluctuations around steady-state, the mean and the steady-state abundance are nearly equal and the x-axis of Figure 2A; Figure 2B; Figure 2C; can be interpreted as the growth rate.
 Also, the strength of the noise does not change its color (Figure 2C).
 A parameter that is important for the noise color is the sampling rate: the higher the sampling frequency the darker the noise becomes (Figure 2B).
 This is in agreement with the results of Faust et al., 2018.
 Darker noise corresponds to more structure in the time series.
 The more frequent the abundances are sampled the more details are visible and the underlying interactions become more visible.
 We conclude that the noise color is only dependent on the mean abundance, the self-interactions, and the sampling rate.
 Figures of the dependence on the mean abundance and self-interaction separately can be found in Supplementary file 1: Supporting results.